Indicative guidelines for classifying investments in line with SFDR

 While the EU taxonomy lists some specific types of sustainable activities, the EU regulations do not provide a comprehensive rulebook for determining which activities, companies or investments can be considered sustainable.

 The definition of sustainable investment mentions resource efficiency indicators as means for determining the sustainability of investments.
-Upright net impact ratio is a resource efficiency indicator, as it captures both the resources a company uses and the value it creates with those resources.
+The Upright net impact framework is essentially a resource efficiency indicator, as it captures both the resources a company uses and the value it creates with those resources.

 The definition of sustainable investment requires that positive contributions must be either to the environment or society.
 While the EU taxonomy regulation lists some further environmental objectives, there are no exhaustive lists of types of environmental or societal contributions that should be considered.

-Since both approaches have their merits, the best option is to use a combination of both.
-Later on in this document, guidance will be provided on how to do that with Upright data.
+Later on in this document, guidance will be provided on how to consider significant harm with Upright data.

 The concept of environmental or social characteristics (in short, E/S) is defined only vaguely in the texts of the EU SFDR regulation.
 It is a looser requirement than sustainable investment: all sustainable investments also have E/S characteristics, but not all investments with E/S characteristics are sustainable.